top of page

 Feel free to interact with it!

-It’s ok to make assumptions, but be open to letting go.
 Since I was frustrated with having to retype and recreate recurring WiFi and subscription payments with my roommate, I assumed that a good majority of users would also have similar frustrations, but through user research, my assumption was not validated.
 Although it was sad to have to let go of solving the recurring payment problem, I learned to let go and pivot.

-Really listen to users.
 It can be easy to want to lead questions, especially when having assumptions or biases, but UX is about uncovering truths, not choosing what I want to hear to confirm my assumptions.
 Listening to users openly and objectively while reading in between the lines during research/testing, along with the lesson I learned above, will better guide me towards solving legitimate problems that have greater value to users and businesses.

 Interested in the FULL story?